 - Heat oil in a frying pan until ready for frying.
 Using two spoons or a small ice cream scoop drop about one tablespoon of batter in the hot oil.
 Drop 6 or 7 more vada in hot oil and fry until golden brown and crispy, 5 to 7 minutes.
 Let excess oil drain on a baking sheet with a wired rack to keep it crispy.
 Keep frying until batter is gone, about 20 to 25 vada.
 Serve warm as an appetizer or a snack.

-- Dal Vada is usually served with thinly sliced red onions season with salt and lemon juice and sautéed green chilies in oil seasoned with salt.
+- Dal Vada are usually served with thinly sliced red onions season with salt and lemon juice and sautéed green chilies in oil seasoned with salt.
 To make chilies, take 4 or 5 chilies, if jalapeno then cut in fourths, serrano cut in half, lengthwise, with seeds removed.
 Sauté chilies in 1 tablespoon of oil for 2 to 3 minutes and season with salt.
 You can also serve with cilantro chutney and/or ketchup.